 3. Pressure safety limiting valve

-This is where the property exceeds pressure over 500kpa, water pressure and a boundary pressure limiting valve is installed usually at the water meter, Sydney water does not regulate the water pressure because there are too many variables that control pressure in the main.
+This is where the property exceeds pressure over 500kpa.
+Water pressure and a boundary pressure limiting valve are usually installed at the water meter; Sydney water does not regulate the water pressure because too many variables control pressure in the main.

-From experience, any pressure above 500kpa can cause damages to pipes from water hammer, reduced life of appliances, taps, and fittings, and cause excessive noise in the system.
+From experience, any pressure above 500kpa can cause damage to pipes from water hammers, reduce the life of appliances, taps, and fittings, and cause excessive noise in the plumbing system.

-Next time our plumber is around, we will check the pressure via a garden tap and we will be able to let you know what the water pressure is.
+Next time our emergency plumbers are around, we will check the pressure via a garden tap, and we will be able to let you know what the water pressure is.

 4. Flexible Hoses

-These are used all throughout the world, it remains the preferred install to most fixture outlets.
+These are used worldwide and are the preferred installation for most fixture outlets.

-They are used to connect taps under basins, kitchens and toilets suites and many things that are overlooked with this product such as the life span.
+They are used to connect taps under basins, kitchens and toilet suites, and many things are overlooked with this product, such as the life span.

-Flexible hoses should be replaced every 5 years, when purchasing a flexible hose, check the warranty period on them, visible checks regularly will help make sure that there is no rusty spots or kinks on the flexible hose.
+Flexible hoses should be replaced every five years; when purchasing a flexible hose, check the warranty period; visible checks regularly will help ensure no rusty spots or kinks on the flexible hose.

-It is very easy to twist a flexible hose in the wrong position so it is always recommended to have a licensed plumber install it to avoid this happening.
-I would highly suggest turning off the main water supply if going away even if for the weekend.
+It is straightforward to twist a flexible hose in the wrong position, so it is always recommended to have a licensed plumber install it to avoid this happening.
+I would highly suggest turning off the main water supply if going away, even for the weekend.

-There are many cases even reported on channel 7 news of how a burst flexible hose can flood and damage properties.
+On Channel Seven News, many cases even reported how a burst flexible hose could flood and damage properties.

-We believe by having a controlled pressure, loss of water will be reduced and even might contribute to saving on your water bill, Have this checked every 12 months and get them replaced every 5 years, this could save you from disaster.
+We believe that by having controlled pressure, the water loss will be reduced and might even contribute to saving on your water bill.
+Have this checked every 12 months and get them replaced every five years; this could save you from disaster.

 5. Tempering valves

-They are essential for the household and is now a requirement for any property replacing a hot water heater or even moving a heater.
+They are essential for the household and require replacing or moving a water heater.

 What is a tempering valve?

 A tempering valve is a valve that is attached to the pipework outside to mix cold and hot water and to keep the temperature under 55 degrees.
-This is used as a safety device to stop or prevent scalds to human skin.
+This is a safety device to stop or prevent scalds on human skin.

-If any accident occurs, we advise and recommend that a tempering valve installed especially if you have kids that go to the bathroom on there own.
+If any accident occurs, we recommend installing a tempering valve, especially if you have kids who go to the bathroom independently.

-There have been many cases where kids have accidentally burnt themselves from the hot temperature and have been advised from manufactures that the life span of a tempering valve is 5 years and should be replaced in intervals of 5 years.
+There have been many cases where kids have accidentally burnt themselves from the hot temperature and have been advised by manufacturers that the life span of a tempering valve is five years and should be replaced in intervals of 5 years.

-Regular testing of the temperature of the water is recommended to make sure it doesn't go over set temperature.
+Regular water temperature testing is recommended to ensure it doesn’t exceed the set temperature.

-This is a common plumbing issue as no one realizes there is a leak, because the water is clear, it is undetectable.
+Unlike a dripping faucet and leaky pipes, a dripping toilet is a common plumbing issue, as no one realises a leak because the water is clear and undetectable.

-As we know water is precious and we need to save as much of it as possible.
-Signs that you have running toilet and in need of toilet repairs would be that you can hear your cistern filling up continuously.
+Water is precious, and we must save as much as possible.
+Signs that you have a running toilet and require toilet repairs would be to hear your cistern filling up continuously.

-To fix the problem we would have to open the cistern lid and see where the water flow is coming out from.
-Usually, its either the outlet valve or the inlet valve that may require replacing.
+We would have to open the cistern lid to fix the problem and see where the water flow is coming out.
+Usually, either the outlet valve or the inlet valve may require replacing.

-Most common toilets have parts that are readily available.
-Another sign would be having a higher water bill so always check inside the bowl.
-If you can hear or see water inside the bowl, call a professional plumber for your toilet repair needs both big and small
+Most common toilets have readily available parts.
+Another sign would have a higher water bill, so always check inside the bowl.
+If you can hear or see water inside the bowl, call a professional plumber for your toilet repair needs, like running or clogged toilets.

 7. House gutter

-If gutters are not regularly cleaned from leaves, sticks, and debris, the plumbing issues can vary from leaks in the home through the gutter and overspilling into the house.
+If gutters are not regularly cleaned from leaves, sticks, and debris, the plumbing issues can vary from leaks in the home through the gutter, clogged drains and overspilling into the house.

-It can cause slow drainage in the stormwater system because the debris and leaves going down into the downpipe and into the drain.
+It can cause slow drainage in the stormwater system because the debris and leaves go down into the downpipe and the drain.
 During a heavy downpour, this can cause emergency plumbing problems.

-Many plumbing questions relating to keeping gutters maintained would be 'what we could do to prevent this?'
+Many plumbing questions relating to maintaining gutters would be what we could do to prevent this.

-The first thing would be to have the gutters cleaned on a regular basis by removing it with your hands, blowing it out using a leaf blower, or in some sections even using high water pressure blaster.
+The first thing would be to conduct a drain cleaning and have the gutters cleaned regularly by removing them with your hands, blowing in the leaf blower, or even using a high-water pressure blaster in some sections.

-Some other ways to protect your home would be to have a gutter guard which would protect the gutters and pipe.
+Another way to protect your home would be to have a gutter guard to protect the gutters and pipes.

 8. Contaminated water

-A water filter is essential for providing clean water, there are many ways of installation.
+A water filter is essential for providing clean water, and many installation ways exist.

-You have the type where the filter spout is on its own next to the sink, another very popular style is where the filter is connected straight to the taps using a high flow filter.
+You have the type where the filter spout is on its own next to the sink, and another trendy style is where the filter is connected straight to the taps using a high-flow filter.

-Water can contain traces of many different bugs, chemicals and even lead, Sydney drinking water quality is pretty good, however, it's best to be sure.
+Water can contain bugs, chemicals and even lead; Sydney’s drinking water quality is pretty good.
+However, it’s best to be sure.

-These are popular due to the fact that there are no extra holes to be cut out and fewer taps/spout on the sink.
+These are popular because there are no extra holes to be cut out and fewer taps/spouts on the sink.

-Every time you use the sink tap, it's always filtered.
-By using the tap that has the filter directly connected to it, eliminates having low water pressure from a smaller filter typestyle.
+Every time you use the sink tap, it’s always filtered.
+Using the faucet with the filter directly connected to it eliminates having low water pressure from a smaller filter typestyle.

-Australia is lucky to have what is called the safe drinking water standards, and they help protect you from contaminated water, but the standards are not perfect, metals like lead and other heavy metals can still be found in your water.
+Australia is lucky to have safe drinking water standards.
+They help protect you from contaminated water, but the standards are imperfect; metals like lead and other heavy metals can still be found in your water.

-This is always more cost effective than buying bottled water and less impactful on the environment for plastic waste.
+This is always more cost-effective than buying bottled water and less environmentally impactful for plastic waste.